robertgarrigos/l10n_update/README.txt

   Modules can force Locale to load the translation of an other project by defining 'interface translation project' in their .info file.
-This can be usefull for custom modules to use for example a common translation file
+This can be useful for custom modules to use for example a common translation file

     interface translation project = my_project